ModelTC/llmc/docs/en/source/backend/vllm.md

         symmetric: True
         granularity: per_group
         group_size: 128
-        int_range: [-128, 127]
-        pack_mode: vllm_pack
+        need_pack: True
 ```

-Make sure to set the `pack_mode` parameter to `vllm_pack`, which packs 8-bit weights into `torch.int32` format for direct VLLM loading and inference.
+Make sure to set the `need_pack` parameter to `True`, which packs 8-bit weights into `torch.int32` format for direct **VLLM** loading and inference.

 **W4A16**

 In the W4A16 quantization setting, RTN (Round to Nearest) cannot ensure accuracy, so higher-order quantization algorithms are needed to maintain model accuracy.
-In this case, we recommend using the AWQ algorithm from LLMC.
+In this case, we recommend using the AWQ algorithm from **LLMC**.

 You can refer to the AWQ W4A16 weight quantization [configuration file](https://github.com/ModelTC/llmc/tree/main/configs/quantization/backend/vllm/awq_w4a16.yml).